AntonMoustache/handbooks/developers-handbook.md

 #### Text Editor

-You're welcome to use any text editor or IDE that you like, but please ship a [.editorconfig](http://editorconfig.org/) file with your project.
+You’re welcome to use any text editor or IDE that you like, but please ship a [.editorconfig](http://editorconfig.org/) file with your project.
 This will help our different editors play nicely together.